DanielDees/ToDo/README.md

 # ToDo
 ToDo App Example for Resume.

+### Note
-Note: This is an example of a simple CRUD application, there is not a significant focus on UI for this particular project.
+This is an example of a simple CRUD application, there is not a significant focus on UI for this particular project.

 This is simply an example of utilization of basic MVC design principles and working with multiple programming languages.